TaatiTeam/OCW/README.md

 ### Downloading easy datasets for ablation studies

 Two easy datasets were generated to experiment the effect of eliminating redherrings:

-\begin{itemize}
-\item Randomized easy test set by randomly selecting groups across walls.
+* Randomized easy test set by randomly selecting groups across walls.
 This dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW_randomized.tar.gz) or with a bash script:

 ```bash
 bash download_OCW_randomized.sh
 ```
-\item WordNet dataset by generating equivalent synonyms of words in each wall.
+* WordNet dataset by generating equivalent synonyms of words in each wall.
 This dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW_wordnet.tar.gz) or with a bash script:

 ```bash
 bash download_OCW_wordnet.sh
 ```
-\end{itemize}

 ### Loading the dataset